Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 Not many bike travelers choose Zimbabwe as a cycling destination, even among the more adventurous bicycle tourers riding the Cape to Cairo route, many just skip this beautiful and extremely interesting country.
 Cycling Zimbabwe was one of the highlights of our bike trip through Africa

 We have across the eastern part of Zimbabwe in June, in winter, during the night the temperatures can be slightly above 0 while during the day they are very pleasant for cycling, around 25 degrees.
-The temperature range is therefore important to equip yourself accordingly.
+Therefore, it is important to equip yourself with the temperature range accordingly.

 Winter coincides with the dry season so it practically never rains and is the perfect season for traveling by bicycle.
 In this article we will give you all the most important information to organize a bike trip in Zimbabwe and the itinerary we have followed, you can follow our route with any other means of transport.